 Can babies be too sleepy?

-Yes, sometimes babies can be too sleepy and if they are not getting enough milk because they are so sleepy or not feeding very well they can begin to sleep even more and feed even less.
+Yes, sometimes babies can be too sleepy and if they are not getting enough milk because they are so sleepy or not feeding very well, they can begin to sleep even more and feed even less.
 A baby who is not feeding frequently or not feeding well may become more and more difficult to rouse.
-If a baby is very sleepy, they could be at risk of higher than normal weight loss or poor weight gain, higher than normal levels of jaundice and a sleepy baby is a big risk factor for low milk supply because removing milk from the breasts regularly is an important signal to make more milk.
+If a baby is very sleepy, they could be at risk of higher than normal weight loss or poor weight gain, and higher than normal levels of jaundice.
+A sleepy baby is a big risk factor for low milk supply because removing milk from the breasts regularly is an important signal to make more milk.
 If a baby continues to be sleepy and not feed well after a mother’s milk comes in, there is a higher risk of the mother’s breasts getting engorged or getting mastitis.
 Mastitis or engorgement can make a mother feel very poorly and reduce a milk supply further.

 Encourage a sleepy baby to feed